dafny-lang/dafny/docs/_includes/Introduction.md

 and [Z3](https://github.com/z3prover)[@deMouraBjorner:Z3:overview].

-From verified programs, the Dafny compiler can produce code for a number of different backends: javascript, go, java, or the .NET platform via intermediate C\# files.
-However, the facilities for interfacing with other .NET code are minimal.
+From verified programs, the Dafny compiler can produce code for a number of different backends: the .NET platform via intermediate C\# files, Java, Javascript, Go, and C++.
+Each language provides a basic Foreign Function Interface (through uses of `:extern`) and a supporting runtime library.
+However, there is no automatic FFI generator, so `:extern` stubs must be written by hand.

 This reference manual for the Dafny verification system is based on the following references: